That’s in 1999 dollars, so we need to factor in inflation to get present day dollars. Or, maybe deflation, given the state of the global economy!

 An investigation revealed that one team on the project used English, or imperial, units (e.g., inches, feet and pounds) while another used metric units for information critical to put the spacecraft in the proper orbit around Mars.
 As a result, the Mars Climate Orbiter entered the Martian atmosphere at an incorrect angle causing it to disintegrate.

-In industry parlance, the conversion of data (units) for a specific locale is referred to as localization (localisation), which is a part of the larger translation process.
+In industry parlance, the conversion of data (units) for a specific locale is referred to as localization (localisation), which is a subset of the larger translation process.

 If you believe you have the best translation blooper ever, then share it!
 Let our readers put it to the vote to find out if you really have the best translation error of all time!
 Simply contact us with the details, and we’ll post your blooper on our &DISCUSS translation blog.